m1gwings/summaries/swe-2/cheatsheet.md

 - **Deliverables** are work products that are delivered to the customer.

 Graphical notations are normally used to illustrate the project schedule.
 **Gantt charts** are the most commonly used representations for project schedules.
-They show the schedule as activities or resoruces against time.
+They show the schedule as activities or resources against time.

 <p align="center">
     <img src="http://localhost:8080/swe-2/static/gantt-chart.png"